 The Department of Politics & International Relations provides a core curriculum along with unique options that represent the research interests among staff, including international political economy and globalisation, democracy and democratization, public policy and public opinion, power and security, interest groups, political parties and social movements.

 Research centres relevant to European Politics include: New Europe Centre and the Centre for Global Security and Governance.
 More recently, Aberdeen is part of a major collaborative project, Preventing and Responding to Conflict: Developing Civilian Capabilities for a Sustainable Peace, that will provide a comprehensive, comparative and multidisciplinary analysis of the EU's current conflict prevention and peacebuilding activities.
 Finally, Arab-Trans, a major international research project links Aberdeen to 7 Arab countries.

-- The School of Law is ranked 5th in the UK for Law (The Times Good University Guide 2019), and based on the Times ranking is the highest ranked Scottish Law School.
+- The School of Law is ranked 81st in the world for Law (The Times Higher Education World University Ranking 2021).

 - PIR had 60% of its research assessed as world class or internationally excellent in the 2014 Research Evaluation Framework.
 It is ranked 5th in research grant income (per fte) in the UK, has an 85% student satisfaction rate and is ranked 12th in the UK in student satisfaction in the National Student Survey 2014.

 - You are encouraged to provide live consultancy work within one of The School of Laws' public facing projects, including: Lawyers Without Borders, Casus Omissus (Aberdeen Law Project), Law Mooting Society, Aberdeen Student Law Review, Legal Research Society, and European Law Students Association.

 The information below is provided as a guide only and does not guarantee entry to the University of Aberdeen.